RasmusAgergaard/ViolentSnake/README.md

 # ViolentSnake
-Snake game made in MonoGame
+Snake game made with MonoGame

 Rules:
 - Eat as much food as possible (Red blocks)